 Major population movements affect this region from both east and west.. click to view

-The first dynasty in the history of ancient China, the Shang, has now given way to the Zhou.
+In the centuries since 1500 BC, the first dynasty in the history of ancient China, the Shang, has now given way to the Zhou.
 Under the Zhou, who have come from the fringes of the old Shang world, the various characteristics of Chinese civilization which developed under the Shang remain in place, though material and artistic culture may have declined somewhat for a time.

 In southern Korea, wet-rice cultivation has established itself as the staple crop, though in the north millet and soybeans retained their dominance.
 Bronze technology reaches the Korean peninsula about now, from northern China.
 In Japan, the late Jomon people appear to be taking up farming as a minor part of their food culture, cultivating some local wild plants, such as yams and taro, as well as rice.
 Hunting and gathering remain the major preoccupations, however.